gantry/docs-old/Docs/joomla/tutorials/custom_mainbody_layout.md

 );
 ~~~

-This is actually quite readable, and you can translate **mbX** to equal **mainbody** occupying **X** column grids. **saX** means the **sidebar-a** module position occupies **X** column grids, etc. The stuff on the right side of the array relates to the push/pull classes that are needed to achieve this layout because even though you can change the column order in the layout, you aren't physically moving the columns, it's 100% css in order to ensure **source-ordering** and SEO optimization (unless using ordered mainbody layout).
+This is actually quite readable, and you can translate **mbX** to equal **mainbody** occupying **X** column grids. **saX** means the **sidebar-a** module position occupies **X** column grids, etc. The stuff on the right side of the array relates to the push/pull classes that are needed to achieve this layout, because even though you can change the column order in the layout, you aren't physically moving the columns.
+It's 100% css in order to ensure **source-ordering** and SEO optimization (unless using ordered mainbody layout).

-The second variable contains similar data but is laid out slightly differently, the 12 column part looks like:
+The second variable contains similar data but is laid out slightly differently, the 12-column part looks like this:

 ~~~ .php
 $gantry_default_mainbodyschemascombos = array(